tarikcoskun/unicorns-software/SAVEGUIDE.md

-### Save files
+### Save file

-That is the formation of a new created save file
+That is the formation of a new created save file.
+These values will be used if the user didn't change them in the editor.

 Line  | Description
 ----  | -----------